-This means either that "word" is undefined, or that it expects a parameter on the stack and finds none (stack underflow).
-You may determine which easily by typing word .
+This normally means either that "word" is undefined, or that it expects a parameter on the stack and finds none (stack underflow).
+You may determine which easily by typing ' word If the diagnostic is repeated, the word is undefined.

-or

-If the diagnostic is repeated, the word is undefined.
 If a number (the location of the word) appears, the word must have been expecting a parameter.
+On the PDP 11, there are two hardware traps that cause aborts of this type: illegal addresses and "reserved instructions".
+These may only occur in CODE, thus they may normally be ruled out if you definition is using only tested words.
 If you have typed a string of words, you may normally assume that it has been obeyed as far as the word causing the diagnostic.

-When you are testing a new definition it is a good idea to type . after executing it until there are no numbers left on the stack except those you expect to be there.
+When you are testing a new definition it is a good idea to type after executing it until there are no numbers left on the stack except those you expect to be there.
 A definition that accidentally leaves numbers on the stack can cause subtle and unpredictable things to happen in entirely unrelated parts of the program!
 Remember the rule that all words should destroy their parameters and leave only explicit results.
-Although you may type in definitions at any time, they will be lost if you reload the program.
-Moreover, the source is lost forever -- you cannot recall it to refresh your memory!
-The text editor allows you to save definitions permanently on disk or tape.